-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$10,946,530 (net position).
-Of this amount \$2,466,648 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors. - The District's total net position increased by \$432,514.
-This increase is attributable to additional investment in the District's infrastructure, as well as the reduction on bond debt of \$284,412. - Cash and investments available to the District decreased by \$31,336 primarily as the result of investment into the District's infrastructure.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$11,862,835 (net position).
+Of this amount \$3,127,776 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors. - The District's total net position increased by \$916,305.
+This increase is attributable to additional investment in the District's infrastructure, as well as the reduction on bond debt of \$145,896. - Cash and investments available to the District increased by \$717,353, this increase was due to increased property taxes as well as the lower interest rate due to the refinance of the bond debt.